idibidiart/react-native-responsive-grid/README.md

 **alignVertical** maybe also supplied as prop to the column to vertically align the items within the column.
 Possible values are: middle, top, bottom, space and distribute.

-Remember that these are the basic rules from which complex layout behavior can emerge.
+These are the basic rules from which potntially very complex layout behavior can emerge.
+See also Column Size and Offset.

 #### nowrap